-Project management and collaboration tools like Teamwork are great.
+Project management and collaboration tools like Teamwork.com are great.
 More than great.
-My team and I live by Teamwork.
 Tools are imperative for every single project so you can assign tasks to a responsible party with due dates, build schedules, track work, communicate, and pull up task lists by each individual.
-But are they a replacement for a project manager?
-Going to bust this myth… no!

 Many project management tools also require maintenance and upkeep to continue to work as they are designed to, regardless of how efficient or talented your team is.
 Someone’s gotta run that too.

 But tools have limitations.
 They cannot influence stakeholders or manage relationships or negotiate.
 They can’t tell the client why the project delivery may be delayed or exceed costs.
 These business needs require human communication with a side of empathy.
-I mentioned the “intangible value” above.
+Susan mentions the “intangible value” in the opening paragraph.
 Communication is one of the biggest intangibles that project managers bring.

 Project Management Myth #2: “Project management is not billable”

 Think of a project manager like a general contractor of a construction project.
-No one would disagree about including a general contractor in a cost estimate, right?
+No one would disagree that the cost of a general contractor should be included in an estimate.
 Because who’s going to build their new house without a general contractor overseeing the workers?
 No one… unless you want a house that never gets built.
-So in this analogy, your project manager is your contractor and your business project is your house.
+In this analogy, your project manager is your contractor and your business project is your house.
 You need a dedicated person to help oversee the project vision and manage it to completion, just like a general contractor would.
-I think you are beginning to see the value, and hence the need to bill for it.

-Back in my ad agency days in Chicago, I would have my project management teams include project management fees in every single project estimate, no matter how big or small the project.
+Susan explains, “Back in my ad agency days in Chicago, I would have my project management teams include project management fees in every single project estimate, no matter how big or small the project.
 Even for a quick 5-hour job as simple as resizing a print ad, I would make sure my account team always included at least an hour for project management time.
-Because someone still needs to give direction to the art director, and get specs from production to give to the art director, and get the ad shipped off to the publication, and give an update on all of this to the client.
-Without that 1 hour, I can guarantee you that the project would not have the same result.
+Because the art director needs direction, and the specs need to go from production to the art director, and the ad needs to be shipped off to the publication, and the client needs an update.
+Without that 1 hour, I can guarantee you that the project would not have the same result.”

-If you’re having trouble selling in the need for project management to your clients, there are a few ways to combat it.
+If you’re having trouble selling the need for project management to your clients, there are a few ways to combat it.
 Ask your client if they plan on running the status meetings.
 Or if they plan on creating timelines and reports for the team.
 Putting the tasks back on them will soon show them the value of what your project manager can provide.

 - Cat herders